-P2: Again focusing on experiment no: 2 of Table II, we see that so far as B's packets are concerned, there is a loss of 18.3% (Col-4).
-But then, the number of A's packets received are very few.
-With a loss rate of 99.2%, and a sending rate of 500 pkts/sec, A's packets are received at an average rate of only 4 pkts/sec.
-But this is sufficient to cause an 18.3% loss rate, which amounts to 91.5 lost pkts/sec!
+2) P2: Again focusing on experiment number 2 in Table II, we see that so far as B's packets are concerned, there is a loss of 18.3% (Col-4).
+However, the number of A's packets received are very few.
+With a loss rate of 99.2% and a sending rate of 500 packets/s, A's packets are received at an average rate of only 4 packets/s.
+Yet, this is sufficient to cause an 18.3% loss rate, which amounts to 91.5 lost packets/s!
 Even when we shut off B's transmissions and had only A transmitting, we observed that the number of received packets of A was low (it had about 99% loss rate).
-This was because the average RSSI from A is only around -85dBm, much below the sensitivity as measured earlier (-81dBm, see Sec.
-III-B).
+This was because the average RSSI from A is only around -85 dBm, much below the sensitivity as measured earlier (-81 dBm, see Section III-B).